ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 This Intent describes what an application knows about its own ability to deal with disruption of its communication, e.g., connection loss.
-It provides hints of how well an application assumes it can recover from such disturbances and can have an impact on the tradeoff between providing failover techniques and resource utilization.
+It provides hints of how well an application assumes it can recover from such disturbances and can have an impact on the trade-off between providing failover techniques and resource utilization.
 This Intent can also apply to individual Content.

 Sensitive: